Adding initializers

 Example: initializing a programmatically introduced field

-The aspect in the following example introduces a field using the IntroduceField programmatic advice and sets its initializer expression to an array that contains the name of all methods in the target type.
+In the following example, the aspect introduces a field using the IntroduceField programmatic advice and sets its initializer expression to an array that contains the name of all methods in the target type.

 1using Metalama.Framework.Aspects;